Summary at a Glance

 Let the project begin:

-First thing I did at home was to empty the boat and using a shop vacuum suck all the bilges dry and set up a box fan.
-Since it is March and raining I rigged a tarp to cover the windows and companion way.
+First thing I did at home was to empty the boat and use a shop vacuum to suck all the bilges dry and set up a box fan.
+Since it is March and raining, I rigged a tarp to cover the windows and companion way.
 I found a nice Danforth anchor with some chain and rode, I discovered eight brand new looking type four cushions, a large windex, The electric plug for the outboard, a porta potty.
 I found all the cushions except the big one for the quarter berth.
 I found a brand new, but old Standard Horizon scanning radio still in its plastic wrapper.
-(I immediately switched it with Krakens radio) I did not find any fenders which is too bad because all my extras are being used.
-I didn't find any dock lines or any extra lines for that matter, that means the one jib sheet will have to be switched around when I change sails.
+(I immediately switched it with Kraken's radio) I did not find any fenders, which is too bad because all my extras are being used.
+I didn't find any dock lines or any extra lines for that matter, which means the one jib sheet will have to be switched around when I change sails.

 Bear with me, I will edit this post later, but for now I'm simply posting notes as I proceed.